coherence-community/coherence-demo/README.md

    This creates an image named `coherence-demo:4.0.1-SNAPSHOT` which contains everything needed to run the demo.

-   > Note: If you are running against a remote Kubernetes cluster, you need to push the Docker image to your repository accessible to that cluster.
-You also need to prefix the image name in your `helm` commands below.
+   > Note: If you are running against a remote Kubernetes cluster, you need to push the Docker
+   > image to your repository accessible to that cluster.
+You also need to prefix the image name in the `yaml` files used in the `helm` commands below.
+   > Find your Docker image id with `docker images` and tag it with your prefix: `docker tag image youname/coherence-demo:4.0.1-SNAPSHOT` and
+   > them push using `docker push youname/coherence-demo:4.0.1-SNAPSHOT`.

 1. **Install the Oracle Coherence Operator**